contrailcirrus/contrail-forecast/docs/specs/forecast-api.md

 - `/regions` endpoint updated to return geoJSON polygons rendered with a threshold based on `contrails` rather than `ef_per_m`
   - new supported threshold include `[1, 2, 3, 4]`
 - `/regions` geoJSON response object format updated from `.features.*` to `.features[].*`.

+## 2024.TBD
+- `/grids` endpoint reworked to move all path parameters to query parameters
+- `/regions` endpoint reworked to move all path parameters to query parameters
+- `/regions` geoJSON response object updated to include resource-identifying attributes in the `"properties"` object for the geoJSON `Feature`.